For Everyday Dog Owners Struggling With Out-Of-Control Barking, Lunging, Or Snapping...

 This one's more serious.

-The dog isn't excited — they're terrified.
+The dog isn't overstimulated, over-aroused, or excited… They're terrified.
 They see something that scares them (a stranger, another dog, a loud truck), and their brain goes into fight-or-flight mode.

 But when they're on leash?
 Running isn't an option.
 They're trapped.